 To our female readers out there, have you ever wondered what it would be like if you were a man?
-Gender studies is a rising academic field exploring the implications and significance of gender to society such as domestic care and upbringing, reproduction, and career prospects.
+Gender studies is an academic field that explores how gender, sexuality, race, class, disability, and other social categories shape people’s lives, opportunities, identities, and relationships.

-Taking a gender studies degree overseas is perhaps one of the best decisions you would ever make.
-Not only do you get to see new places and live through new adventures, but also nurture a multicultural perspective on the different struggles and opinions of women in today’s society from all over the world.
+Taking a gender studies degree overseas can be a meaningful academic and personal decision.
+Not only do you get to see new places and live through new adventures, but you can also develop a multicultural perspective on different struggles, movements, and debates about gender around the world.

 Let’s take a look at some of the best countries to study gender studies abroad.
 Let us know which country caught your attention!